jackocnr/intl-tel-input/README.md

 If you're not concerned about filesize (e.g. you're lazy loading this script), the easiest thing to do is to just use the full bundle /build/js/intlTelInputWithUtils.js, which comes with the utils script included.
 This script can be used exactly like the main intlTelInput.js - so it can either be loaded directly onto the page (which defines `window.intlTelInput` like usual), or it can be imported like so: `import intlTelInput from "intl-tel-input/intlTelInputWithUtils"`.

 **Option 2: utilsScript**
-If you *are* concerned about filesize, you can lazy load the utils script when the plugin intitialises, using the `utilsScript` initialisation option.
-You will need to host the [utils.js](https://github.com/jackocnr/intl-tel-input/blob/master/build/js/utils.js) file, and then set the `utilsScript` option to that URL, or alternatively just point it to a CDN hosted version e.g. `"https://cdn.jsdelivr.net/npm/intl-tel-input@24.2.0/build/js/utils.js"`.
+If you *are* concerned about filesize, you can lazy load the utils script when the plugin initialises, using the `utilsScript` initialisation option.
+You will need to host the [utils.js](https://github.com/jackocnr/intl-tel-input/blob/master/build/js/utils.js) file, and then set the `utilsScript` option to that URL, or just point it to a CDN hosted version e.g. `"https://cdn.jsdelivr.net/npm/intl-tel-input@24.2.0/build/js/utils.js"`.
 If you want more control over when this file is lazy loaded, you can manually invoke the `loadUtils` static method, instead of using `utilsScript`.

 ## Troubleshooting

-**Full width input**
+**Full-width input**
 If you want your input to be full-width, you need to set the container to be the same i.e.

 ```css